kudobuilder/kudo.dev/content/docs/testing.md

 Running this command will:

-* Start a [kind (kubernetes-in-docker) cluster](https://github.com/kubernetes-sigs/kind), if there is not already one running.
+* Start a [kind (Kubernetes-in-Docker) cluster](https://github.com/kubernetes-sigs/kind), if there is not already one running.
 * Create a new namespace for the test case.
 * Create the resources defined in `tests/e2e/example-test/00-install.yaml`.
 * Wait for the state defined in `tests/e2e/example-test/00-assert.yaml` to be reached.
 * Collect the kind cluster's logs.
-* Tear down the kind cluster (or you can run kudo test with `--skip-cluster-delete` to keep the cluster around after the tests run).
+* Tear down the kind cluster (or you can run `kubectl kudo test` with `--skip-cluster-delete` to keep the cluster around after the tests run).

-### Write a second test step
+### Write a Second Test Step

 Now that we have successfully written a test case, let's add another step to it.
 In this step, let's increase the number of replicas on the deployment we created in the first step from 3 to 4.